elabftw/elabftw/GOVERNANCE.md

 eLabFTW is a community project governed by the [Deltablot company](https://www.deltablot.com).
 This means that the software remains 100% free for all users, but the major decisions regarding strategic vision are handled by members from Deltablot.

-This mode of operation ensures the software is regularly updated, with bug fixed and new features implemented, while providing financial support for developers to work on it full-time.
+This mode of operation ensures the software is regularly updated, with bugs fixed and new features implemented, while providing financial support for developers to work on it full-time.

 ## Key contributors